Lineal: A linear-algebraic Lambda-calculus: Encoding classical and quantum computation

 \section{Encoding classical and quantum computation}

-The restrictions we have placed upon our language are still more permissive than those of the call-by-value $\lambda$-calculus, hence any classical computation can be expressed in the linear-algebraic $\lambda$-calculus just as it can in can in the call-by-value $\lambda$-calculus.
-For expressing quantum computation we need a specific language of scalars, together with its scalar rewrite system.
-This bit is not difficult, as was shown in \cite{arrighidowek2}.
-It then suffices to express the three universal quantum gates ${\bf H},{\bf Phase},{\bf Cnot}$, which we will do next.
+The restrictions we have placed upon our language are still more permissive than those of the call-by-value $\lambda$-calculus, hence any classical computation can be expressed in the linear-algebraic $\lambda$-calculus just as it can in the call-by-value $\lambda$-calculus.

+It then suffices to express the three universal quantum gates ${\bf H},{\bf Phase},{\bf Cnot}$ \cite{Boykin} which we will do next.

 \VML{ } \emph{Encoding booleans.}\, We encode the booleans as the first and second projections, as usual in the classical $\lambda$-calculus: $ {\bf true}\equiv\lambda {\bf x}\,\lambda {\bf y}\, {\bf x},\;{\bf false}\equiv\lambda {\bf x}\,\lambda {\bf y}\, {\bf y} $.
 Again, note that these are conceived as linear functions, the fact we erase the second/first argument does not mean that the term should be interpreted as a trace out or a measurement. \VML{Here is a standard example on how to use them: